Nolancchu/200-Years/README.md

 <p>We believe there to be a column in our original dataset that is NMAR, that being the url column.
 Some entries in the url column are missing, likely due to there not being a recording of that particular game.
 To further explain this point, we would need to prove whether or not a recording exists of each game.</p>

 <h3>Missingness Dependency</h3>
-<p>Another question we wanted to explore surronding missingness is the missingness of the 'baron' column.
-In game, the baron is an objectiive that a team can take that does not spawn until 20 minutes, so we wanted to run a permutation test with 'barons' and 'deaths'.
+<p>Another question we wanted to explore surrounding missingness is the missingness of the 'baron' column.
+In game, the baron is an objective that a team can take that does not spawn until 20 minutes, so we wanted to run a permutation test with 'barons' and 'deaths'.
 Can you predict, at least to some degree, whether the barons entry will be missing or not looking at the amount of deaths recorded.</p>

 <p>The answer is yes, the mean deaths when barons is null is 2.8 while the mean deaths when barons is non-null is 5.2, giving us a p-value of 0 for our permutation test.
 Below we've graphed out the average deaths for null and non-null barons entries.</p>